aasherkamal216/Axiom/chainlit.md

 # Axiom - A Docs Expert Agent

-An AI-powered documentation assistant built with LangGraph, MCP Docs, Chainlit and Gemini, designed to help users create different projects using natural language.
+Axiom is AI Agent specialized in modern AI frameworks, libraries and tools.
+It can assist in creating AI Agents, RAG systems, chatbots, authentication mechanisms, and even full-stack development.
+It is built with LangGraph, MCP Docs Server, Chainlit and Gemini, designed to help users create different projects using natural language instructions.

 ## Features

 - 🤖 Interactive chat interface
+- 🧪 Supports two modes:
+    - **Agent Mode:** Ideal for complex tasks like brainstorming, code generation, and web apps creation.
+    - **Chat Mode:** Suited for quick information retrieval and answering questions from the provided documentations.
 - 📚 Access to multiple documentation sources
 - 🎨 Support for image processing and analysis
 - 📈 Use images and graphs to create production-ready code